-Two set of connected transformations are noticeable at the market :
+Two set of connected material transformations in time are noticeable at the space of the market :

 1) Transformation Related to Cars (car mobility-related) – A transformation from a soviet-car economy to a post-soviet car-related economy of petty merchants that are connected to the capitalist global economy.

 2) Transformation Related to (Immobile) Shops/Stalls – a transformation from stalls created after the collapse of the soviet union (by independent individuals) to newly constructed buildings to be rented as shops (where the state and the finance economy play their dominant roles).